haraka/Haraka/docs/Plugins.md

 * noop
 * mail ([from, esmtp\_params])
 * rcpt ([to,   esmtp\_params])
+* rcpt_ok (to)
 * data
 * data_post
 * queue
 * deny - called if a plugin returns one of DENY, DENYSOFT or DENYDISCONNECT

+The `rcpt` hook is slightly special.
+If we have a plugin (prior to rcpt) that sets the `connection.relaying = true` flag, then we do not need any rcpt hooks, or if we do, none of them need call `next(OK)`.
+However if `connection.relaying` remains `false` (as is the default - you don't want an open relay!), then one rcpt plugin MUST return `next(OK)` or your sender will receive the error message "I cannot deliver for that user".
+The most obvious choice for this activity is the `rcpt_to.in_host_list` plugin, which lists the domains for which you wish to receive email.

+If a rcpt plugin DOES call `next(OK)` then the `rcpt_ok` hook is run.
+This is primarily used by the queue/smtp_proxy plugin which needs to run after all rcpt hooks.

 Further Reading
 --------------